Library Use Policy

 - Be a resident of Texas or employed by a Texas state agency

-Upon completion of the application, the applicant will receive a library card that expires one year from the date of application.
-The card remains property of the Texas State Law Library and must be surrendered upon request.
+Upon completion of an online application, the applicant will receive a library account that expires 6 months after the date of registration.
+Upon completion of a printed application made in person, the applicant will receive a library account that expires 1 year after the date of registration.
+Library cards remain property of the State Law Library and must be surrendered upon request.

-Most library materials have a circulation period of 3 weeks.
-The remaining materials either circulate overnight or are part of our reference collection.
+Most print library materials have a circulation period of 3 weeks.
+The remaining print materials either circulate overnight or are part of our reference collection that does not circulate.
 Items in our reference collection are only available for use in the library.
 Items that circulate overnight are due before closing the following business day.

-The Texas State Law Library charges circulation fees.
+The State Law Library charges circulation fees to borrow print materials.
 The circulation fees are:

 - $1 per item borrowed; or